dboden85/chat-app/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-Dave is a bitch!
-No, Mark is a huge bitch!

-bloop blooop

-ho bag!

 if you are cloning from github you will need the following:

 You will need to add these dependencies in the client directory order for the app to work.